 Hello and welcome to my website.

-My husband (Mike) and I have two great children, Ford and Mandy ages 28 and 24 and a daughter-in-law, Molli.
-We live on a cattle ranch 19 miles northwest of Seneca, Ne...this is home!
-We have spent much of our 29 years of marriage working on cattle ranches, making sure our kids grew up riding horses and learning about many animals and life in the great outdoors!!
+My husband (Mike) and I have two great children who are grown & married, Ford and Mandy and 3 granddaughters!!!
+We live on a cattle ranch in Ne...Just 45 min drive to the Colorado line.
+We have spent much of our 30 years of marriage working on cattle ranches, making sure our kids grew up riding horses and learning about many animals and life in the great outdoors!!
 Trust me, this raises good children with hard working ethics... who grew to be great young adults we are proud of!

 We enjoy raising and training horses and competing in the arena as well.
 Starting with Jr rodeos & 4-H, on to high school rodeo, college rodeo and state rodeo it's all been apart of our life.
 My husband enjoys working cow horse events & ranch rodeos.

-If you have not noticed yet, I do also love a large dog and breed for a larger, sturdy Standard Poodle unlike other standard poodle breeders who may breed for the smaller, more delicate dog.
-I do not call them giants nor do I consider them a giant breed.
-But do look for my Standard Poodle puppies to be on the large side of the breed standard...still beautiful, graceful and correct.
+If you have not noticed yet, I do also love a large dog and breed for a larger, sturdy Standard Poodle unlike other standard poodle breeders who may breed for the smaller, more delicate show dog.
+I do not call my dogs giants nor do I consider them a giant breed, but do look for my Standard Poodle puppies to be on the LARGE side of the breed standard...and still beautiful, graceful and correct.
 Look below for how I raise my puppies!

 My dogs life here & How I raise my puppies!

 As I have said before my adult dogs pretty much follow me around most days both inside and out, they are socialized, and ALL are housebroken.
 I love to take a dog with me when I can (almost always travel with one) and have a dog tag along with me outside the yard area too...they must take turns but it is good for them to have one on one time outside the house/yard with me.